n-greensweig/full-stack-to-do-app/README.md

 - [ ] Add search functionality, as in the fs-treats assignment
 - [ ] Toggle light and dark mode
 - [ ] Make placeholder text disappear on click of input box
+- [ ] Add filter option for dates and priority

 ### To-do 10/27
 - [ ] Allow the user to sort the table by task name, due date, priority level, or completion status
-- [ ] Add click-to-edit functionality for each TD item and date
+- [x] Add click-to-edit functionality for each TD item and date